kapvm4444/create-express-starter/README.md

 PRs, issues, and feature suggestions are welcome!
 See [issues](https://github.com/kapvm4444/create-express-starter/issues) and [pull requests](https://github.com/kapvm4444/create-express-starter/pulls).

-> Start your next secure Express API with confidence using **Create Express Starter**!
+---

+> May your bugs be few and your endpoints speedy—deploy with swagger! 🦄✨